-Belaruskali to stand idle until March
+Belaruskali to stand idle until March138

 The catastrophic situation at the potash giant won't be solved until the new sowing season.